mlc-ai/mlc-llm/README.md

 - You might want to check out our online public [Machine Learning Compilation course](https://mlc.ai) for a systematic walkthrough of our approaches.
+- [WebLLM](https://webllm.mlc.ai/) is a companion project using MLC LLM's WebGPU and WebAssembly backend.
+- [WebStableDiffusion](https://websd.mlc.ai/) is a companion project for diffusion models with the WebGPU backend.

 ## Acknowledgements